 Picturesque main streets are lined with quaint family-owned shops that showcase hand crafted goods and provide services with a level of personal attention that can only be found in a small town.
 Uncover hidden gems at a local antique store, sample mouth-watering confections you’ve never tasted before, discover unique gifts and vintage clothing that your friends don’t already have.

-The 100-year-old building that Festival Theatre called home for many years is on both the Wisconsin and National Registers of Historic Places.
+St. Croix Festival Theatre was formally founded in 1990 as a non-profit 501(c) (3) corporation to provide St. Croix Valley residents and visitors to this scenic region with highest quality of live professional theatre.
+In the years since, Festival Theatre has produced more than 100 plays for more than 200,000 St. Croix Valley residents and visitors.
+The Civic Auditorim, the 100-year-old building that Festival Theatre called home for many years is on both the Wisconsin and National Registers of Historic Places.
 Initially intended as a live performance theatre when the auditorium was built in 1917, it would remain unable to fulfill its purpose until 73 years later in 1990.
-The original dream of the citizens of St. Croix Falls is now realized with a regular performance schedule.
-While the building is going through renovations, theater performances will take place across the street in the cozy Franklin Square Black Box and at event venues throughout the area.
+The original dream of the citizens of St. Croix Falls is was realized with a regular performance schedule.
+Currently, building is going through changes and theater performances will continue to take place across the street in the cozy Franklin Square Black Box as well as at event venues throughout the area.

 The Watershed Café in Osceola, WI overlooks Cascade Falls on the very spot where the office of the Osceola sawmill once stood during the great logging boom along the St. Croix Watershed.
 Inside the renovated stone and wood building is a hygge hideaway that features locally sourced farm-to-table café cuisine including made-from-scratch breakfast, pastries, soups, salads, and sandwiches with premium meats and cheeses.
 Relax in front of the stone fireplace with a hot beverage or glass of wine and enjoy the local art that adorns the walls and the history that surrounds you.